2023 NFL Week 7 odds, predictions, best bets by Chris 'The Bear' Fallica

 Top pick: Seattle

 The Seahawks have to be the top play this week (if you have Seattle available).
-The defense played well in Cincinnati, but the red-zone offense was horrific – specifically, Geno Smith getting rid of the ball – so this is a game the Seahawks have to have.
+The defense played well in Cincinnati, but the red-zone offense was horrific – specifically, Geno Smith getting rid of the ball – so this is a game the Seahawks must have.

 I'm guessing most have used the Bills by now, but if you have exhausted Seattle and have Buffalo available, then that's a no-brainer against a bad Patriots team.

 Looking to zag when everyone is zigging?
-Two of the teams I like ATS are worth a look – Baltimore and Atlanta – although taking a road 'dog isn't for everyone.
+Two teams I like against the spread (ATS) are worth a look – Baltimore and Atlanta – although taking a road 'dog isn't for everyone.
 Everything else feels extremely coin-flip-ish this week.

 Chris "The Bear" Fallica has covered sports for nearly three decades.
 While college football has been his focus, he also enjoys the NFL, Soccer, Golf, Tennis, MLB, NHL and Horse Racing, with an "occasional" wager on such events.
 Chris recently won the inaugural Circa Football Invitational and finished in the Top 10 of the Golden Nugget Football Contest.
 He's a multiple-time qualifier for the NHC Handicapping Championship.
 Remember, "The less you bet, the more you lose when you win!"
 Follow him on Twitter @chrisfallica.